mibes/couch-rs/README.md

 Be sure to check [CouchDB's Documentation](http://docs.couchdb.org/en/latest/index.html) in detail to see what's possible.

 The 0.7 version is based on the 0.6 release from https://github.com/YellowInnovation/sofa.
-It has been updated to the Rust 2018 edition standards and compiles against the latest serde and reqwest libraries.
+It has been updated to the Rust 2018 edition standards, uses async I/O, and compiles against the latest serde and reqwest libraries.

 ## Example code